The Ultimate Guide to Choosing Beer for Your Wedding

 Before you choose the beer for a wedding, keep the following in mind:

-Make sure your venue has corkage!
+Make sure your wedding/reception venue has corkage!
 Many venues have a corkage fee at a cost per head or per bottle, be aware of the fees and restrictions before starting your beer shopping for your wedding.

 Start your beer hunting early.
 You’ll want to order your beer in bulk and in advance, to avoid any mishaps and to make sure all your desired beers are available in the quantities you require.